Casa Aya Medina – Fez Medina

 The co-owners of Casa Aya Medina, Fouad and Milouda el Ouazzani had just completed the restoration works when I was their first guest in the autumn of 2015.
 After several local consolidations, I didn’t feel I was in a house seven hundred years old.
 I explored every corner with great curiosity.
 The house configuration and the careful interior design transposed me into another world.
 I heard from my bed the birds singing on the terrace every morning and the call to prayer five times a day.
 I saw from my room the breakfast prepares and I smelled already the mint tea poured with white foam into small glasses.

 I was anxious to start my day.
 I pulled on my shoes with excitement and went downstairs.
-I had a quick breakfast and I rushed out to the street.
+In the inner courtyard, I had a quick breakfast and rushed out to the street.
 I was ready to explore Fez.

 Some more photos from Casa Aya Medina: